UAF Music Student Handbook

 Different music degree programs require different levels of private lesson completion and a different number of credits.
 Please consult the UAF catalog and your advisor.

 The difference between a two or four-credit lesson is on the quantity and difficulty of the music learned, not on the length of the lesson.
+Four credit lessons are required for upper-class level (junior and senior standing) for BM Education and BM Performance Majors to fulfill credit requirements.

 It is important that students attend each scheduled lesson.
 If illness forces cancellation of a scheduled lesson, the student should contact the instructor as soon as possible.